 Jill has followed in her parents footsteps in regards to community service as well.
 She is a past Chairman of the Allen Community Hospital Foundation Board, she is actively involved in the local chapter of Rotary and is a past President and current board member of the Ohio Health Care Association.
 She was recently appointed by Governor Mike DeWine to serve as a member of the licensing board for Nursing Home Administrators.

 Vice President, Wessell Generations, Inc DBA Welcome Nursing Home

 Vice President, WGI Properties, LLC

 Heidi is a 1993 graduate of Oberlin High School.
 She attended Wittenberg University where she received a Bachelor of Arts Degree in 1997.
 In 1998, she received her Master of Science in Occupational Therapy from Washington University School of Medicine in St. Louis, Missouri.
 She began her career as a staff Occupational Therapist at MetroHealth Medical Center in Cleveland Ohio.
 In 2000, she joined her parents and sister, Jill, at Welcome Nursing Home as the full time Occupational Therapist.
 In 2003 she assumed additional responsibilities as the Director of Rehabilitation and Director of Quality Improvement for the entire facility.
 Although she does not practice as a clinician at this time, she works closely with the rehabilitation, nursing, and other facility department teams to ensure the care provided at Welcome Nursing Home is outstanding.
 Heidi is dedicated to providing the excellent quality of service that Welcome's reputation has established.
-She is thrilled to be expanding the quality services offered to the community to include Assisted and Active Senior Independent Living.

 Secretary, Wessell Generations, Inc